Movers and SHAKERS

 Capitalizing on the New Space Race

 The first piloted space flight was in May 1961.
 The first human footprint on the moon took place July of 1969.
 The initial space shuttle launch that allowed regular trips outside of Earth’s atmosphere was in April 1981.
 What all of these milestones have in common is they were taxpayer-funded with the equipment, design and ingenuity largely from private industry.
-Another requirement they all shared is they required extreme audacity, desire, and faith in human engineering, and understanding of what is possible.
+Another attribute they all shared is they required extreme audacity, desire, and faith in human engineering, and understanding of what is possible.
 Spurred by these government lead projects, we have all benefitted from the resulting technology and infrastructure is benefitting us every day with our cars, phones, homes, and businesses.

 New Space Age

-We now are at the edge of being able to benefit more directly, as a passenger, or as an investor, even as a recipient of products from numerous public companies set to accomplish much more.
+We now are at the edge of being able to benefit more directly, as a passenger, or as an investor, even as a recipient of services from numerous public companies set to accomplish much more.
 The advancements within our reach now include the possibility of fusion-powered flight expected before the end of this decade, 3-D printer-assisted repairs in space, asteroid mining, and citizen passengers - each of which seemed impossible just a decade ago.
 How these fledgling companies will finance the leaps forward could require just as much ingenuity as the unearthly goals and initial vision.

 Although SpaceX, Virgin Galactic, and the U.S. military’s Space Force steal the headlines, hundreds of off-the-radar start-ups have formed to find and fulfill their own mission in the changing field of travel, shipping, exploration, mining, and infrastructure.
 The expanding list of opportunities for investors include satellite manufacturing, edge computing, broadcast media, rocket design, fusion technologies, launch (and retrieval) infrastructure, special mining equipment, fuel technology, etc. – they will require a great deal of capital, and investor interest for every dollar needed to design-build, test and succeed in creating ongoing profitable enterprises.